Karthi1908/Tezegister/README.md

 ### The Game

+The Tezegister Game is a social game to prove one's personhood in which one's reputation and trust can be traded for a monetary benefit.
+People form a group, verify other members of the group, pool in the funds and grant rights to all the members to loot the group pool of funds either fully or partially.
+The Game comes to an end after the given time period.
+The group as a whole wins the game if none of the members exercises their rights to loot the funds.
+The members then get access to mint a Trust token and membership in Tezegister.
+The group loses even if a member decides to steal the funds.

-The Tezegister Game is a social game that has two phases.
+The Game has two phases.

 ###### Recruiting Phase :